JavaDawid/codingchallenges/src/main/java/leetcode/fibonacci/README.md

 # FIBONACCI #

-This project contains a simple implementation of a *Fibonacci Sequence Generator* in Java, along with it corresponding unit tests using the JUnit 5 framework.
+This project contains a simple implementation of a *Fibonacci Sequence Generator* in Java, along with corresponding unit tests.

  #### **DESCRIPTION** ####